All Episodes

 We've got to be ready to get rid of fans and just continue the games themselves.

-Or, you know, God forbid we have another big outbreak, we'd have to deal with those as well.
+Or, you know, God forbid we have another big outbreak.

-Now, one of the the the best this will be the last question I asked, then we'll take calls from our listeners for the rest of the hour.
+Then we'll take calls from our listeners for the rest of the hour.

 The last time I asked you this question was probably a week ago.

-You've been actively along with others trying to find that person that has been using hydroxychloroquine for what is on label use and also contracting COVID 19.
+You've been actively, along with others, trying to find that person that has been using hydroxychloroquine for what is on label use and also contracting COVID-19.

-Now there's a study at your affiliated hospital, Columbia Presbyterian.
+Now, there's a study at your affiliated hospital, Columbia Presbyterian.

 Have we found people?

-I found about two dozen people who say that they were on hydroxychloroquine and contracted COVID 19.
+I found about two dozen people who say that they were on hydroxychloroquine and contracted COVID-19.

-Uh statistically, again, if everyone in the country heard me, then you'd have many more than that.
+Statistically, again, if everyone in the country heard me, then you'd have many more than that.

-Um but the fact that we have some gives us a place to start so we can start evaluating were they taking it regularly, what was their dose, how were they exposed, was this exposure a lot?
+But the fact that we have some gives us a place to start so we can start evaluating, were they taking it regularly?

-I mean it just gives us some clues.
+I mean, it just gives us some clues.

-Now that we've had two weeks of official COVID 19 data entered into the Medicare database, it makes it easier for us to query this.
+Now that we've had two weeks of official COVID-19 data entered into the Medicare database, it makes it easier for us to query this.

-Yeah, she just tells us about it.
+Yeah, she's telling us about it.

 All right.

-Uh Dr. Oz will take your calls for the hour.
+Dr. Oz will take your calls for the hour.

 Bob is in Maryland.